 Similar problems bedevil the lurid image of the Wewelsburg castle as a site of SS occult rituals.
 This peculiarly resilient belief presents a case study in the evolution of historical myths.
 The castle itself is an imposing centuries-old structure, and Himmler developed extravagant plans to make it the centre of a massive complex for ideological indoctrination after the expected German victory in the war.
 In the wake of the German defeat, former SS officers found an opportune way to deflect responsibility by accentuating Himmler’s ostensibly demonic ambitions.
 It took decades for historical research on the castle, and the uses the SS made of it, to catch up with these exculpatory tabloid tales.
 By then, the legend had long since displaced the reality, obscuring its actual functions within the Nazi system: routine bureaucratic tasks, supplemented by labour from a nearby concentration camp.
 The myth of the Wewelsburg castle contributed substantially to the ever-popular image of the SS as an occult order, an especially cherished motif in esoteric and neo-Nazi circles.

 Not long after the final collapse of the Nazi regime, Theodor Adorno characterised occultism as ‘the metaphysics of fools’.
 This harsh judgment has been roundly criticised, often with good reason, by scholars who study esoteric worldviews.
 Occult traditions are intellectually rich and diverse; there is much more to them than the bizarre and fantastic connotations that typically accompany any mention of esotericism.
 But Adorno had a point.
 A fixation on diabolical forces can distract attention from the social forces that shape reality.
 So it is with efforts to make sense out of the stark senselessness of Nazism.
 History, of course, does not belong to historians.
 In this case, however, we would do well to pay attention to what the historical record can and cannot tell us about the unsettling parallels between that time and our own.
-Attributing the horrors of Nazi Germany to obscure occult sources is all too often a convenient way of absolving ourselves from the hard work of understanding the past.Make a donation
+Attributing the horrors of Nazi Germany to obscure occult sources is all too often a convenient way of absolving ourselves from the hard work of understanding the past.Support Aeon: make a one-off donation